Edit

 ==> WARNING: Windows is not recommended as a Consul server.
 Do not use in production.

-This warning message is displayed due to a lack of focus on testing when running in a Windows environment and not because of any actual known issues.
-Read the discussion before deciding if Consul is the right choice for you.
+This warning message appears due to a lack of focus on testing when running in a Windows environment, not because of any actual known issues.
+Read the discussion before deciding if Consul is the right choice.

 Potential future enhancements